Azure/data-product-streaming/CONTRIBUTING.md

 ## Open Development Workflow

 The Customer Architecture Team (CAT) is very active in this GitHub repository and carries out all the development work in the public.
 New issues, ideas or feature requests are filed in the repo and fixes/new implementations are implemented through pull requests that are linked to their respective issues.
-Code reviews can be followed as well to learn about the principles which the team follows in building and maintaining artefacts related to this repository..
+Code reviews can be followed as well to learn about the principles which the team follows in building and maintaining artefacts related to this repository.

 All the work of the CAT team is executed in the public to ensure a high degree of transparency for the community.
 In addition, it allows the community to more easily contribute to the projects because everyone is aware of new features that are commited or issues that are existing within the projects.